battye/php-array-parser/README.md

 ## Example

-In both of the following examples, `$result` would contain a PHP array containing the representation of string or text file provided.
+In both of the following examples, `$result` would contain a PHP array containing the representation of the string or text file provided.

 ### Raw String